Renewing The Hope Center

 Second Floor Addition Expands Use

-The second story features classrooms, a computer lab, conference room/overflow meeting space, and an office suite.
+The second story features additional programming space complimentary to the Hope Center's mission and every day services and operation, including classrooms, a computer lab, conference room/overflow meeting space, and an office suite.
 Adjacent to the freight elevator is a room for solar batteries, drawing and reserving power from the rooftop solar array.

 -